rickt/gsuitemdm/cloudfunctions/README.md

   --env-vars-file env_<FUNCTION_NAME>.yaml
 ```

-See the `HOW-To Deploy` section of each cloud funtion's `README.md` for full details.
+See the `HOW-To Deploy` section of each cloud function's `README.md` for full details.

-Additionally, the [`deploy_all_cloudfunctions.sh`](https://github.com/rickt/gsuitemdm/blob/master/cloudfunctions/deploy_all_cloudfunctions.sh) script should help.
+You may find the [`deploy_all_cloudfunctions.sh`](https://github.com/rickt/gsuitemdm/blob/master/cloudfunctions/deploy_all_cloudfunctions.sh) useful.